Agronomic Crop Species and Variety Selection Agronomic Crop Species and Variety Selection

-In choosing the genus, species, or variety of crop to be grown, the following characteristics should be kept in mind: 1) growth cycle; 2) growing season; 3) adaptation to soils and climate; 4) uses of the crops; 5) yield and quality of the harvested product; 6) resistance to insects, diseases, and nematodes; and 7) market acceptability of the variety.
+In choosing the genus, species, or variety of crop to be grown, the following seven characteristics should be kept in mind: (1) growth cycle; (2) growing season; (3) adaptation to soils and climate; (4) uses of the crops; (5) yield and quality of the harvested product; (6) resistance to insects, diseases, and nematodes; and (7) market acceptability of the variety.

-New or unfamiliar species and/or varieties should not be planted on large acreages until they have been evaluated and performed satisfactorily for a number of years on relatively small areas on a particular farm or those in close proximity.
+New or unfamiliar species and/or varieties should not be planted on large acreages until they have been evaluated and performed satisfactorily for a number of years on relatively small areas on a particular farm.
 Even if a particular species or variety has performed well in experimental or other trials, a grower should be familiar with the characteristics and particular cultural requirements of the species or variety before large acreages are planted.
+Many crops have been genetically transformed to include herbicide or insecticide traits or combinations with as many as 5–7 stacked traits in one plant.
+Parent lines may have been widely grown but new gene insertions can result in different performance.
+Often, new varieties of row crops are released with no more than 1 or 2 years of testing, and there isn’t sufficient data on how these will do under different climatic conditions.

 The potential for an introduced species or variety to become a noxious, invasive, or otherwise undesirable plant should be considered before the initial planting.
-Check to be sure that any plant selected is not on the invasive or noxious weed lists, which may prohibit planting or propogation.
-Some desirable plants may become difficult to control weeds in other crops.
+Check to be sure that any plant selected is not on the invasive or noxious weed lists, which may prohibit planting or propagation.
+Some desirable plants may become difficult to control in other crops.
 For example, crotalaria and hairy indigo were introduced into Florida as green-manure crops, but soon became major pests in other crops.
-Some grasses, such as cogongrass, may root so deeply that they are difficult to control or eradicate.
-Other plants may harbor diseases, nematodes, or insects that attack crops.
+Some grasses such as cogongrass may root so deep that they are difficult to control or eradicate.
+Some plant species may harbor diseases, nematodes, or insects that negatively impact other crops.
 Several of the species listed in Table 1 could be undesirable in many situations if proper precautions are not followed.

 Tables